Vietnam.vn - Nền tảng quảng bá Việt Nam

 The tax amount also increased from 5.6 billion won in 2019-2022 to 9.1 billion won in 2023 and 8.9 billion won last year.
 The average tax amount per person last year exceeded 420 million won.

-The latest audit results reflect only those conducted by regional tax authorities.
+The latest audit results only reflect those conducted by regional tax authorities.
 Including audits by local tax authorities would likely increase the total.

 Under South Korean law, YouTubers and other platform content creators must register as business operators and file comprehensive income tax returns if they produce video content on a regular basis and generate income.